B4dT0bi/texel/readme.txt

   If set to a value larger than 0, Texel will not search faster than this many nodes per second.
-This can be used as an alternative to or in combination with the Strength parameter to reduce the playing strength.
+This can be used as an alternative to or in combination with the Strength option to reduce the playing strength.

 Threads